thrnz/docker-wireguard-pia/README.md

 A Docker container for using WireGuard with PIA.

 ## Requirements
 * The WireGuard kernel module must already be installed on the host.
+Alternatively a userspace implementation can be enabled using the WG_USERSPACE environment variable.
 * An active [PIA](https://www.privateinternetaccess.com) subscription.

 ## Config